-Consent Granted: To discharge stormwater from a fertiliser storage site onto and into land and into the Mangaone Stream
+Consent Granted: To discharge stormwater from a fertiliser storage site onto and into land and into the Mangaone Stream a.

-Review Date(s): June 2026 and in accordance with special condition 9 a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.